The representations of the automorphism groups and the Frobenius invariants of K3 surfaces: Introduction

-Assume $k$ is an algebraically closed filed of positive characteristic $p$ and $X$ is a K3 surface defined over $k$.
-The second Newton polygon of $X$ is determined by the height of the formal Brauer group of $X$.
+The Newton polygon of $H^{2}_{cris}(X/W)$ is determined by the height of the formal Brauer group of $X$.
 (See section 2) This height is a positive integer between 1 and 10 or $\infty$.
 If the height of $X$ is $\infty$, we say $X$ is supersingular.
-For a supersingular K3 surface $X$ over odd characteristic, the Picard number is 22 (\cite{C}, \cite{MA}) and the discriminant of the Neron-Severi group is $p^{-2\sigma}$ for a positive integer $\sigma$ between 1 and 10.
-We call $\sigma$ the Artin invariant of $X$.
-By the Frobenius invariant of a K3 surface over positive characteristic, we mean the height and the Artin invariant of it.
+We again denote the representation of the automorphism group of $X$ on the global two-forms by